ChunjingXiao/DiffAD/README.md

 # Imputation-based Time-Series Anomaly Detection with Conditional Weight-Incremental Diffusion Models

-This is an repository hosting the code of DiffAD.
+This is an repository hosting the code of our paper:  Imputation-based Time-Series Anomaly Detection with Conditional Weight-Incremental Diffusion Models, KDD 2023.

 ## Datasets